mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Transform all minions in your hand and deck into 0-cost Gore Horns.
 Draw 3 cards.

 name:     Spiral Technique<br>
-text:     Deal 8 damage to anything.
+text:     Deal 8 damage to a unit.

 name:     Kensho Vortex<br>
 text:     Costs 1 less for each spell you cast this game.
 Whenever you cast a spell this turn, summon a minion that costs up to 2 more nearby your General.